 Did You Know...

-This form of alopecia may eventually affect over 70% of men (male-pattern hair loss) and 50% of all women (female-pattern hair loss) over the age of 80.
+This form of alopecia increases with age and affects over 70% of men (male-pattern hair loss) and 57% of women (female-pattern hair loss) over the age of 80.
 The hormone dihydrotestosterone plays a major role, along with heredity.
-The hair loss can begin at any age during or after puberty, even during adolescence (see figure Losing Hair Losing Hair You can lose hair from a single patch on your scalp or all over your scalp.
-Rarely, you lose all your body hair.
-It's normal to lose 50 to 100 hairs every day, as new hair grows and replaces... read more ).
-Androgenetic alopecia is more common among white people than among Chinese, Asian, and black people.
+The hair loss can begin at any age during or after puberty, even during adolescence (see figure Losing Hair Losing Hair ).
+Androgenetic alopecia is more common among White people than among Asian and Black people.

 In men, hair loss usually begins at the temples or on the top of the head toward the back.
 Some men lose only some hair and have only a receding hairline or a small bald spot in the back.
 Other men, especially when hair loss begins at a young age, lose all of the hair on the top of the head but retain hair on the sides and back of the scalp.
 This pattern is called male-pattern hair loss.